quba42/flexpart_containerization/README.md

 We will use this *README* file for general comments and instructions on the project.

-> Note that this repository has been extracted from a larger parent project.
-> All commits past the `legacy_history` tag, stem from before it was turned into a stand alone repository.
-> With the addition (merge into master) of this *README.md* file, the transition to a stand alone project is considered complete.

 This project provides docker image sources for a number of containers that can be used to run pre configured FLEXPART simulations (see https://www.flexpart.eu/).
 These pre configured FLEXPART simulations are designed to meet the needs of the AlpEnDAC project (see https://www.alpendac.eu).
 Actually running simulations requires appropriate input data (not provided by this repository).